-22. Raise the tower/turbine to the vertical position and maneuver it over the base pad.
+21. Raise the tower/turbine to the vertical position and maneuver it over the base pad.
 The guy wires may be used as tether lines, but it will be necessary to grasp the base section to align the tower properly on the pier pin.

-23. Set the tower down on the base pad, with the pier pin through the center hole in the bottom plate, and rotate it as necessary to properly align the guy cables with the anchors.
+22. Set the tower down on the base pad, with the pier pin through the center hole in the bottom plate, and rotate it as necessary to properly align the guy cables with the anchors.

-WARNING: The head of the crane boom must never get higher than the upper guy level!
+WARNING: For 60'-140' towers lifted with the turbine in place, the head of the crane boom must never get higher than the upper guy level!